 How to Build (and Improve) Credit Account Mix

 If you don’t have a mix of different forms of credit just yet, don’t panic.
 You also shouldn’t run out and apply for several credit cards or a car loan just to enhance your credit mix.
 Doing so can hurt your credit score.
-Remember, every time you apply for a new loan or line of credit notes VantageScore, a lender makes a hard inquiry on your report which can drop your score by a few points.
-The best way to build and improve your credit score is to pay all of your bills on time, every time.
+But adding different types of credit as you need them will improve your credit mix which will lift your credit.
+Remember, every time you apply for a new loan or line of credit, a lender makes a hard inquiry on your report which can drop your score by a few points.

 With reporting by Casandra Andrews